akalongman/ubuntu-configuration/README.md

     lsblk

+If you want write Windows ISO on the USB, use this method: [USB Maker for Windows ISO on Linux](#usb-maker-for-windows-on-linux)

 Make sure the USB device is unmounted (not safely removed, but unmounted) If it is mounted you can unmount it:

     sudo umount /dev/sd[1 letter][optionally 1 number]